 What’s especially special about Ksamil is unlike all of the pebble beaches in the Balkans, the beach here is actually covered in soft white SAND!

-Find your favorite scenic beach, rent a chair, and spent your day lounging under your sunbrella only taking a break to rent a paddleboard with a built-in slide for some adventures at sea!
+Find your favorite scenic beach, rent a chair, and spend your day lounging under your sunbrella only taking a break to rent a paddleboard with a built-in slide for some adventures at sea!

 The Best Beaches in Ksamil